istutijn-algo24/DailyQuotes_ChromeExtension/README.md

 ## Usage

-Once the extension is installed, every time you open a new tab, it will display a new random quote.
+Once the extension is installed, every time you clicks the extension icon, it will display a new random quote.
 You can listen to the quote using the voice assistant feature, copy it to your clipboard, or share it on Twitter.

 ## Technologies Used